jennyrhee/flood-events/docs/milestone-report.md

 ### Meteorological Data

-There were 11 variables chosen that were thought to be variables of interest: average daily wind speed, precipitation, average of hourly temperature values, maximum temperature, minimum temperature, direction of fastest 2-minute wind, direction of fastest 5-second wind, fastest 2-minute wind speed, and fastest 5-second wind speed.
+There were 11 variables chosen that were thought to be variables of interest: average daily wind speed (`avg_wind_spd`), precipitation (`precip`), maximum temperature (`max_temp`), minimum temperature (`min_temp`), fastest 2-minute wind speed (`fastest_2m_wind_spd`), and fastest 5-second wind speed (`fastest_5s_wind_spd`).
 The initial dataset had 214,708 rows.

 A new DataFrame was created with name, latitude, and longitude from the original DataFrame, and duplicates were dropped.
-Using multi-processing (`pandarallel`), the coordinates2politics API was used to query for each parish based on the coordinates of each station.
+Using multi-processing (`pandarallel` library), the coordinates2politics API was used to query for each parish based on the coordinates of each station.
 This DataFrame was merged with the original DataFrame, and the station and elevation columns were dropped.

 The station data was aggregated to represent the parish in its entirety by taking the mean of all data points for stations within each station for each date.
 This resulted in 162,229 rows.
 This DataFrame was merged with the storm events DataFrame.